-According to the model calculations the limit value for the annual mean concentration in 2016 was not exceeded at any of the 31 selected streets which was also the case in 2015 (figure 3.4 and figure 3.5).
+According to the model calculations the limit value for the annual mean concentration in 2017 was not exceeded at any of the 31 selected streets which was also the case in 2016 (figure 3.4 and figure 3.5).
 The order of some of the streets has changed slightly due to changes in traffic data.

 Figure 3.4.
-Modelled annual mean concentrations of NO_2 in 2016 for 31 streets in Aalborg.
+Modelled annual mean concentrations of NO2 in 2017 for 31 streets in Aalborg.
 The contribution from traffic in the street canyons is based on the street canyon model OSPM® (blue colour).
 The urban background (dark red colour) is obtained from calculations with the urban background model UBM (reddish colour) with input from the regional scale model DEHM (green colour).
 The value for a street segment is for the side of the street with the highest annual mean concentration of the two sides.
 However, for streets with a measurement station it is the side where the station is located.
 Vesterbro 1 is the street segment where the measurement station is located.
-However, the station was not operational during 2016 due to nearby building construction works.
+However, the station was not been operational during 2017 due to nearby building construction works, and plans are in place to move the station to a new location at the same street.

 Figure 3.5.
-Map showing the location of the selected streets in Aalborg and the annual mean concentrations of NO_2 for 2016.
+Map showing the location of the selected streets in Aalborg and the annual mean concentrations of NO2 for 2017.
 The contribution from traffic in the street canyons is based on the street canyon model OSPM®.
 The urban background is obtained from calculations with the urban background model UBM with input from the regional scale model DEHM.
 The value for a street segment is for the side of the street with the highest annual mean concentration of the two sides.
 However, for streets with a measurement station it is the side where the station is located.
-Vesterbro 1 is the street segment with the measurement station, however, not operating in 2016 due to nearby building construction work.
-Map can be viewed at a webGIS service, see https://arcg.is/0qnDj9.
+Vesterbro 1 is the street segment with the measurement station, however, not operating in 2017 due to nearby building construction work.
+Map can be viewed at a webGIS service, see https://arcg.is/19yH5g